3bl3gamer/canon-bluetooth-control/README.md

 4. (optional) initialize Wi-Fi info (see handle `0xf204`)
 5. send handshake finish marker (see handle `0xf104`)

 If device has been previously paied and handshaked, only steps 4 and 5 should be performed.
-Although if they are omitted, everything (expect starting Wi-Fi AP) seems still working.
+Although if they are omitted, everything (except starting Wi-Fi AP) seems still working.

 ### Taking photos, recording videos